Nylux/StoneshardModding/docs/guides/neoconsole.md

         9. If the command was found, we run it here.
         10. The list of all the keys we don't want to be interpreted as text input in the console.
         11. If the character the user inputted isn't part of the exception list, we add it to current_line.
+        12. If the arrow up key is pressed, we replace the current line with whatever command was typed last.

 ??? abstract "2.
 Adding DrawGUI Event in `o_neoconsole`"
     Add a `DrawGUI` **event** for `o_neoconsole` and add the following **code** to it :